outsidedav/swift/starter_kit/starter_kits.md

 ### App List view
 {: #app_list_view}

-You can see a list of all the apps you have created from the App List view.
+You can list all of your created apps from the App List view.
 You can rename or delete your apps from here.
 Click on an app name row to return to the App Details view.

 ![{{site.data.keyword.cloud_notm}} Developer Console for Apple App List view](images/project_list_screen.png "App List view") <br> *{{site.data.keyword.cloud_notm}} Developer Console for Apple App List view*